 The key steps in regulation impact analysis involve:

 - describing the nature and extent of the problem;

 - stating the intended objectives of proposed intervention;

 - identifying a range of feasible policy options capable of addressing the problem;

 - undertaking a cost-benefit analysis of these options to identify those that produce the greatest net benefit to society; and

 - consultation to receive and incorporate the views of parties affected by the proposal.

 Why it is done?

 The ABCB conducts regulation impact analysis, as required by its Intergovernmental Agreement, to determine if government intervention is necessary or desirable.
-A formal Regulation Impact Statement (RIS) is prepared where required by the Office of Best Practice Regulation.
+A formal Regulation Impact Statement (RIS) is prepared where required by the Office of Impact Analysis.